 Refreshment Corner (or Coke Corner) has about a bazillion red and white flashing light bulbs that look absolutely fantastic and authentic on this turn-of-the-century themed, quick service restaurant.
 As they flash on and off, it gives the building a kaleidoscope look, especially at night.

-Besides tasty snacks like hot dogs, mac & cheese, chili, and Mickey Mouse pretzels, there is often a piano player entertaining guests by belting out lively-ragtime tunes on the nearby piano.
+Besides tasty snacks like hot dogs, mac & cheese, chili, and Mickey Mouse pretzels, there is often a piano player entertaining guests by tapping out lively-ragtime tunes on the nearby piano.

 Of all the bulbs on display, there is one that is quite unusual.
 If you walk through the main entrance and look up, you might see a bulb that is half white and half red.